Keith Barnes: Background

-Barnes was born in Port Talbot, Wales.
+Barnes was born in Port Talbot, Wales on 30 October 1934.

 Early years

-Barnes' was 15 when his family emigrated to Australia in 1948 to Wollongong where Barnes learnt the game at Wollongong High School.
+Barnes was 15 when his family emigrated to Australia in 1950 to Wollongong where Barnes learnt the game at Wollongong High School.
 He was graded by the Wollongong club at age 19 as a half-back and in 1954 represented for Country and in a Southern Districts side against the touring Great Britain Lions.

 Club career

 In 1955 he was signed by Norm "Latchem" Robinson to join the Balmain Tigers and moved to the district and straight into first grade, never playing a single lower grade game in the following 14 seasons.
 The following year he played in the first of three Grand Finals against the St George Dragons at the beginning of their long premiership reign.
-On three occasions 1956, 1964 and 1966 Keith Barnes would experience defeat in a premiership decider – the latter two as captain.
+On three occasions 1956, 1964 and 1966 Keith Barnes would experience defeat in a premiership decider – the last two as captain.

 Barnes quickly became known for his deadly accurate goal-kicking and would often kick penalties from the further side of the 50-yard line.
 He once kicked eleven goals in a club match.

 In 1966 he overtook Ron Willey's record for the most points scored in an NSWRFL career (1,288); Barnes' eventual total of 1,519 stood as the new career record for seven seasons until it was bettered by Eric Simms in 1973.
 Barnes' tally of 1,519 points for Balmain placed him (as of 2017) 19th on the all-time list of club pointscorers.

 In his final playing year with Balmain in 1967, Barnes was captain-coach.
 He returned briefly for some match appearances in 1968 when the club's playing roster was depleted by injury.